 As a small business owner, you need to be in the know.
 You need to know how your own business is running, of course.
 But you also need to be aware of rules and laws that affect your business — and how new legislation may change that.

-One legal discussed frequently, nationwide, is the minimum wage.
-So we’ve put together a quick guide of what you should know about the minimum wage if you do business in the Palmetto State.
+We’ve put together a quick guide of what you should know about the minimum wage if you do business in the Palmetto State.

 What is the minimum wage in South Carolina?

 There are some additional minimum wage rules that apply to specific types of employees:

 - Employers with tipped employees can take a tip credit of up to $5.12.
 This means that tipped employees may be paid a minimum cash wage of $2.13 per hour, as long as their tips ensure that they still make at least $7.25 per hour.
 This is the same as the federal rule for tip credits.
 (Unlike federal law, South Carolina law does not specify a minimum amount of tips an employee must receive to be considered a “tipped employee.”)

 - Full-time students may be paid no less than 85% of the South Carolina minimum wage (or $6.16) for up to 20 hours of work per week at certain employers, such as work-study programs.

 - Workers under the age of 20 can be paid a training wage of $4.25 during their first 90 days of employment.